-AeroShell™ Oil 100 Straight Mineral SAE Grade 50 Aircraft Oil
+AeroShell™ Oil 100 SAE Grade 50 Mineral Aircraft Piston Engine Oil

 You're about to break in your newly overhauled Lycoming engine - it's your baby and you want to give it all the advantages of a fresh start.
 You also want oil that safeguards the new machining and leaves you free to fly the way it should be done.
 For breaking in a new or overhauled piston engine, you need AeroShell Oil 100 Straight Mineral Oil from SkyGeek.

 The highly purified oil has a near-perfect track record in the breaking-in process.
 It lubricates and protects in one easy step to keep your plane purring perfectly.
 Plus, the ingredients in AeroShell 100's proprietary blend are favored by the U.S. Navy and the British Ministry of Defense because they work so well.
 The proven formula goes to work quickly, protecting sensitive components better than the leading engine lubricant brand.
 If AeroShell 100's standards are fitting for the military, then it will be for your aircraft.

 For safety information, read the MSDS (found on this page).

 For information regarding specifications and characteristics, read the Technical Data Sheet

 ApplicationsAeroShell Oils are available in four different viscosity grades:

 The suffix for each grade corresponds to the viscosity of the oil at 210°F in Saybolt Universal Seconds.